shin3tky/detect_meteors/INSTALL_DEV.md

 ### How It Works

-Once installed, Black will automatically format your code before each commit:
+Once installed, pre-commit will automatically run Black (formatter) and flake8 (linter) before each commit:

 1. You make changes and run `git commit`
-2. Pre-commit runs Black on staged files
+2. Pre-commit runs Black (formatting) and flake8 (linting) on staged files
-3. If formatting changes are made, the commit is aborted
+3. If formatting changes are made or linting errors are found, the commit is aborted
-4. You review changes, stage them, and commit again
+4. You fix any issues, stage the changes, and commit again

 ### Example Workflow